Guide to Setting up a Menopause Cafe v1.3.3

 The objective of Menopause Cafe is to start conversations about menopause.
 Publicising your Menopause Cafe is a great way to do this, since people who hear about it often talk about menopause, even if they don’t attend in person.
 They may join our conversations on social media or talk with their friends.

-Please send us details of your Menopause Cafe which we will post on www.menopausecafe.net.
+- Send us details of your Menopause Cafe which we will post on www.menopausecafe.net

 - Contact local media with a press release.
-They are often interested.
+We can send you a template press release, once you’ve returned your signed Working Agreement.
+Local TV and Radio stations are often interested.

-- Post on social media, please tag the Menopause Cafe twitter and facebook accounts @menopause_cafe and www.facebook.com/menocafe17
+- Post on social media, please tag the Menopause Cafe using @menopause_cafe on Twitter and www.facebook.com/menocafe17 on Facebook.

 - Create an online event (eg EventBrite MeetUp or Origin) where folk can book their free place.
 This lets you know roughly how many people to expect.